mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 [1]{.pnum} <i>[Note:</i>
 These functions correspond to the BLAS functions `xSYR`, `xSPR`, `xHER`, and `xHPR`[bib].
-They have overloads taking a scaling factor `alpha`, because it would be impossible to express the update $A = A - x x^T$ in noncomplex arithmetic otherwise.
+They take a scaling factor `alpha`, because it would be impossible to express the update $A = A - x x^T$ in noncomplex arithmetic otherwise.
 <i>-- end note]</i>

 [2]{.pnum} The following elements apply to all functions in [linalg.algs.blas2.symherrank1].